tnebooks/10th-science/content.en/docs/acoustics/_index.md

 For simplicity of calculation, it is assumed that the medium is at rest.
 That is the velocity of the medium is zero.

-Let S and L be the source and the listener moving with velocities {{< katex display=true >}}
-v_S and v_L
+Let S and L be the source and the listener moving with velocities $$ v_S and v_L
-{{< /katex >}} respectively.
+$$ respectively.
 Consider the case of source and listener moving towards each other.
 As the distance between them decreases, the apparent frequency will be more than the actual source frequency.

 ![](7.png)